ATDaniel/goCDK/README.md

-# Welcome to your CDK Go project!
+# Basic Go Serverless API

-This is a blank project for CDK development with Go.

-The `cdk.json` file tells the CDK toolkit how to execute your app.

-## Useful commands

- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
- * `go test`         run unit tests
+This is a basic REST API written in Go, used as a way to familiarize myself with writing backend services in Go.
+It uses AWS Lambda, DynamoDB, and API Gateway

 ## TODO List